deckhouse/deckhouse/docs/site/pages/guides/PRODUCTION.md

 {% alert class="guides__alert" level="info" %}
 Use two or more frontend nodes.

-inlet `LoadBalancer` for AWS/GCP/Azure, inlet `HostPort` with an external load balancer for bare metal or vSphere/OpenStack.
+Use inlet `LoadBalancer` for AWS/GCP/Azure, inlet `HostPort` with an external load balancer for bare metal or vSphere/OpenStack.
 {% endalert %}

 Frontend nodes are used for balancing incoming traffic.
 Such nodes are allocated for Ingress controllers.
-For the [NodeGroup](/documentation/v1/modules/040-node-manager/cr.html#nodegroup) of the frontend nodes has a `node-role.deckhouse.io/frontend` label.
+The [NodeGroup](/documentation/v1/modules/040-node-manager/cr.html#nodegroup) of the frontend nodes has a `node-role.deckhouse.io/frontend` label.
 Read more about [allocating nodes for specific load types...](/documentation/v1/#advanced-scheduling)

 Use more than one frontend node.
 Frontend nodes must be able to still handle traffic even if one of the frontend nodes fails.